VigilArt-app/VigilArt/README.md

 - **Upload** your artworks to the app.
 - Each week, see where your artworks appear **online** in a single dashboard.
-- **Take action** with pre-filled DMCA reports to take down unauthorized uses of your artworks.
+- **Take action** with generated DMCA reports to take down unauthorized uses of your artworks.

 ## Getting started